cristina (38) color copy.jpg

 NEWS for THE GREAT DIVIDE

-• TODAY Show Read with Jenna Book Club pick
+• A TODAY Show Read with Jenna Book Club pick

-• Watch clips of Cristina’s first appearance and second appearance on the TODAY show
+Watch clips of Cristina’s first and second appearances on the TODAY show

-• New York Times profile: The Panama Canal Redrew the World’s Map.
+• Profile in the New York Times: The Panama Canal Redrew the World’s Map.
 A Novel Explores the Lives It Changed

 —Kristy Creager, Mitzi’s Books, Rapid City, SD